International Students Arriving to School

 International students who arrive to school from outside of Canada after the start of the school year, or who travel outside of Canada during the school year, are required to communicate directly to Admission or Boarding.
 They will be guided through the arrival process individually and receive a copy of the PC Quarantine Handbook.

-International students must submit all of their plans including flight information, arrival date and time, self-isolation plans.
+International students must submit all of their plans including flight information, arrival date and time, self-isolation plans and proof of vaccination.
 The communication from Pickering College will include education on the requirements as outlined on the Government of Canada website.

 Pre-departure COVID-19 Testing in Effect

 Effective January 7, 2021, everyone five years of age and older flying into Canada must test negative for COVID-19 before getting on the plane.

 Travellers must take a COVID-19 molecular polymerase chain reaction (PCR) test within 72 hours of their scheduled departure to Canada.
 PCR test results must be from a lab accredited by an external organization (e.g. government professional association or ISO accreditation), which typically takes at least one day to provide results.
 Proof of a negative test must be provided to the airline prior to boarding a flight to Canada.
 Without a negative PCR test, travellers will not be able to get on board.
 At this time, proof of vaccination does not replace the requirement to obtain a negative test result.
 Those travelling from countries where PCR testing is unavailable will be required to report to a Public Health Agency of Canada quarantine facility and stay there for 14 days.

 PCR tests will not replace quarantine requirements.
 In addition to the negative test result, travellers still have to quarantine for 14 days once they arrive in Canada, unless exempt from doing so under Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation), made pursuant to section 58 of the Quarantine Act.